SS J. H. Sheadle: History

 The Sheadle was built by the Great Lakes Engineering Works of Ecorse, Michigan, for the Grand Island Steamship Company of Cleveland, Ohio.
 She was launched on September 29, 1906, as hull #22.
 She was powered by a 1,665-horsepower triple-expansion steam engine and fueled by two Scotch marine boilers.
 She had a length of 550 feet, a beam of 56 feet and a height of 31 feet.
 On November 6, 1913, the Sheadle was downbound from Fort William to Erie, Pennsylvania.
 On that same day the Sheadle met up with another downbound freighter, the Canadian steamer James Carruthers off the shores of Georgian Bay.
 The Carruthers entered Lake Huron with the Sheadle behind her.
 They could see the lights of the Carruthers until she made a port turn to keep her south of Great Duck Island and on a strait line to Georgian Bay.
 The Sheadle grounded at Bar Point just below Amherstburg, Ontario, after suffering some storm damage.
 She remained grounded for about 5.2 hours, after which she managed to free herself.
 She finally arrived in Erie, Pennsylvania, on November 12.

-The Sheadles steering gear failed on November 19, 1920, while backing from a dock at Marquette, Michigan she was loaded with iron ore at the time.
+The boat's steering gear failed on November 19, 1920, while backing from a dock at Marquette, Michigan she was loaded with iron ore at the time.
 She struck the rocks, tearing away her rudder and putting a large hole in tank number seven, causing her to settle to the bottom.
 She was raised and went into winter layup in Marquette.
 The amount of money required to repair the Sheadle was $150,000.

 In 1924 she was purchased by the Forest City Steamship Co. of Cleveland, Ohio, and renamed F. A. Bailey.
 In 1928 she was sold to the Cleveland-Cliffs Steamship Company.
-In 1913 she was renamed LaSalle.
+In 1933 she was renamed LaSalle.
 She had a new tank top installed in 1936 and new side tanks installed March of 1949.
 The LaSalle was repowered with a DeLaval double reduction geared cross-compound steam turbine by American Ship Building Company of Lorain, Ohio.